 Historians know very little about the true origins of the Bloodhound.
 However, we do know that they are one of the oldest breeds, being traced back to around a thousands years ago.
 Back then, these dogs rode with prominent princes.

-In the last few centuries, Bloodhounds have become the ultimate people-tracking dogs.
+In the last few centuries, Bloodhounds have earned the reputation as the best people-tracking dogs.
 And even today, police departments and search & rescue groups deploy these dogs for all types of tracking and rescuing work.
 They’re simply the best.

-Their ability to effectively track people down even with a cold trail is largely due to the Bloodhound’s incredible noses.
+Their ability to quickly track people down even with a cold trail is largely due to the Bloodhound’s sharp and incredible noses.
 That said, a Bloodhound is said to have roughly 230 million scent receptors at a given time – the most among all breeds.

 But when the Bloodhound isn’t working, they are friendly and affectionate dogs.
-And while they may be stubborn and “slow at learning,” we think this is just because of their inquisitive nature.
+And while they may be stubborn and “slow at learning,” we think this is just due to their inquisitive nature.
 With all the scents they smell, it’s easy to get distracted!

 - The Bloodhound can still follow a 300-hour scent trail, that is, with the source leaving the area 12 days ago.